MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-dev-productivity-tips.md

 ### Git integration

 Visual Studio Code has built-in Git integration that makes it easy to manage your code changes.
-This can be useful when working together on projects with other developers.
+This can be useful when working together on projects with other developers and allows you to manage your Git repos directly from the editor.
 For more information, see [Git integration](https://code.visualstudio.com/docs/sourcecontrol/overview).

+### Command Palette

+The Command Palette allows you to search for and run commands in Visual Studio Code.
+To open the **Command Palette**, press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>.

 ## See also